agathoklisx/libved/README.md

  * :s[ubstitute] [--range=] --pat=`pat' --sub=`sub' [-i,--interactive] --global
  * At this state `pat' is a string literal, `sub' can contain '&' to denote the
  * captured pattern (an '&' can be inserted by escaping).
+(UPDATE: It is possible
+ * to use regular expressions, see below at the Sample Application section).

  * :w[rite][!] [filename [--range] [--append]]
  * :e[!] filename        (reloading has not been implemented properly)